Find a Lender-Approved Local Conveyancer in Bedmond

 Recently asked questions about conveyancing in Bedmond

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a straight forward, no chain conveyancing.
 Bedmond is where the house is located.
-Can you shed any light on this issue?
+What do you suggest?

-Flying freeholds in Bedmond are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Bedmond you must be sure that your lawyer goes through the deeds thoroughly.
+Flying freeholds in Bedmond are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Bedmond you would need to get your solicitor to go through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Bedmond may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in Bedmond may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated